-Sure, in high school, I spent 2 hours primping, got straight A’s and mastered the flute.
+Sure, in high school, I spent 2 hours primping everyday, got straight A’s and mastered the flute.

 But it wasn’t a problem.
 What can I say?
 I like a pristine look and performance.

-After college, my wanderlust led me to teach English in western France.
-I hung up my vintage rucksack.
+After college, my wanderlust led me to teach English in France.
+I put away my suitcase.
 And settled down with my newlywed husband, Loïc.

 Happily ever after?